 If either party is not in Thailand, the transaction can be completed remotely by signing a power of attorney with a solicitor.
 The final payment is made, transfer fees and taxes are paid and the property is officially handed over to the new owner.

+Buying property in Thailand without physically being in the country is indeed very possible.
 At Pulse Real Estate, we offer virtual property viewings where we either record a video of the property/properties you are interested in or make live WhatsApp video calls, so we can walk you through the property as per your requests.

 The sale process can be completed by giving your lawyer power of attorney (POA).
-This goes for both seller and buyer, so neither one have to be physically in Thailand to complete the deal.
+This goes for both seller and buyer, so neither one has to be physically in Thailand to complete the deal.